Lake Highlands High School: Athletics

 Opened in 1969 as "Lake Highlands Stadium", RISD's Wildcat-Ram Stadium is located on the western border of the campus.
 The stadium is shared with L.V.
 Berkner High School as the Berkner campus is home to a natatorium but not a full size stadium.
 The facility seats approximately 9,000 and was upgraded to field turf in 2000.
 The 2006 bond issue included funds to renovate the original pressbox and a new videoboard in the north endzone replaced the original scoreboard in the south endzone.
 Prior to the installation of the artificial playing surface, Wildcat-Ram had served as the showcase facility for the Dallas Cup youth soccer tournament due to the fact that it was the only facility of its size with natural grass inside Interstate 635.
 It was re-named for the mascots of both schools after the opening of Berkner's permanent campus in 1970-71.teams.
 Lake Highlands and Berkner have long been rivals in football and other sports..
 Wildcat-Ram Stadium earned the nickname "The Boneyard" from LHHS students and fans and local sports media in reference to the team's use of the wishbone formation rushing attach and suffocating defense under then head coach Mike Zoffuto.
 It also utilized as the home field for both of Lake Highlands High School's feeder junior highs, Lake Highlands Junior High School and Forest Meadow Junior High School, which end their football regular seasons with the annual "Battle for the Boneyard" trophy.

 The Multi-Purpose Activity Center ("MAC") was completed in 2021 as part of the renovation of the entire campus.
 The 78,000 square foot facility includes an 80 yard indoor practice field and 24,000 square feet for offices, locker rooms, weight room and sport support areas.

 Band

 The school is the home of the "Wildcat Band", which consists of the Wildcat Marching Band, Jazz Band, several Concert Bands (including Concert, Symphonic, and Wind Ensemble), Winterguard, Percussion Program, Symphony Orchestra, and puts on a yearly Musical.
 The Symphonic Band made its first trip to the Midwest Band and Orchestra Clinic in December 1971.
 Later that school year, the band was selected as the Texas Music Educators Association (TMEA) Honor Band and performed at the TMEA convention in February 1973.
-In 2021, the Marching Band was ranked as the top marching band in Richardson ISD, for the first time in the school’s history, after being named Grand Champion at the Midlothian Marching Showcase.